BMW i8: Sales figures

-Awards and recognition
+Awards and Recognition

 In July 2012, the BMW i8 won the 2012 North American Concept Vehicle of the Year.
 The BMW i8 Spyder won the 2013 Best Production Preview Vehicle award.
 The i8 won AutoGuides 2015 Reader's Choice Green Car of the Year.
 BMW's i8 was the winner of the title 'World Green car of the Year' at Fame India Eco Drive 2015.
 It also was selected as Autoblog's 2014 Technology of the Year.
 Top Gear Magazine awarded the i8 with their Car of the Year award for 2014.
 Green Car Journal awarded the BMW i8 with its 2015 Luxury Green Car of the Year.
 The i8 won the UK Car of the Year 2015 and also UK Performance Car of the Year 2015.
 The World Car of the Year organization declared the i8 as the winner of the 2015 World Green Car Award.
 In 2023, Top Gear named the i8 the best car of the last 30 years.

+Reception

+The BMW i8 received mixed reviews from the public, with discussions typically focusing on the contrast between the vehicle's exotic styling and its hybrid powertrain.
+Upon release, critics praised the i8's futuristic design and butterfly doors, while automotive journalists noted that while the carbon fibre chassis allowed for sharp handling, the three-cylinder engine and electric motors fell short of the straight-line performance expected at its premium price point.